ŇDonŐt You Think He Knows That?Ó

 Brief Encounter, but

-we can understand and sympathize.
+we can understand why and sympathize.
 Milestone and Steinbeck (who wrote the

 screenplay) let Tom explode in The Red Pony, and again we can understand and